 Do Macs need antivirus?

 Plenty of Mac aficionados will tell you that Apple computers are inherently secure and don't require protection.
-We'd argue that they are wrong - or overconfident, at least.
+We'd argue that they are wrong - or overconfident, at the very least.

 Macs are generally more secure than their Windows brethren for two reasons.
 On the technical side, macOS is a Unix-based operating system.
 As a Unix-based operating system macOS is sandboxed.

 Sandboxing is like having a series of fire doors: even if malware gains access to your Mac, it is unable to spread to other areas of the machine.
-Macs are not unhackable, but they are more difficult to exploit than Windows PCs, but Macs are not unhackable.
+They are more difficult to exploit than Windows PCs, but Macs are not unhackable.